Brownwood High School: Classification

 Brownwood competes in class 4A in a district with Big Spring, Andrews, Lubbock Estacado, and San Angelo Lakeview.

 Theatre

 The Theatre Department at Brownwood High School is headed by Shannon "Momma" Lee.
 She began her career as the Theatre Director at Brownwood during the 2014-2015 school year.
 She was a student at Brownwood High School when Larry Mathis was the director.
 He retired at the end of the 2013-2014 school year.
-The Theatre Department also includes almost every kind of student; cheerleaders, band members, choir members, and athletes.
 The 2014 fall production was Beauty and the Beast.
-Donnetta Shelton is Shannon Lee's assistant, as well as the Art teacher and the Theatre Arts I teacher.

 The Theatre Department won 1st division titles at both the District and Area contests in 2014 for their production of The Mill on the Floss, produced by Larry Mathis for the third time.
 They also won many awards, including Best Actor, several All Star Cast, Honorable Mention All Star Cast, and the Tech Award.
 They went on to compete at Regionals.